balty/ftc/README.md

 Tags
 --------
 - event-driver-a1: "Event Driver Alpha 1" - the first "working" revision of the event interface with only controller events.
-This is meant to be an initial demo and skeleton for 'pollEvent().'
+This is meant to be an initial demo and skeleton for 'pollEvent().' [unstable]
+- event-driver-a2: "Event Driver Alpha 2" - just event-driver-a1 with bugfixes.
+The featureset is much more stable.
+No new features. [unstable]

 Contributers
 -------------